koenvervloesem/humble-explorer/docs/usage.rst

 Starting and stopping the scan
 ------------------------------

 If you press the **T** key, you stop the scan if it's running and you start the scan if it's stopped.
+The scanning status is always shown in the app's title.

 When the scan is running and autoscrolling is enabled in the settings, the program continuously scrolls the table with advertisements so you are always seeing the most recent results.
 When the scan isn't running or autoscrolling is disabled, you can scroll through the history of received advertisements with the scroll wheel, by dragging the scroll bar, or by pressing **PgUp**, **PgDown** or the arrow keys up and down when the table widget is focused.